 The fashion industry isn’t best known for being caring, kind or transparent, which is why open and honest fashion brands will perform well over the coming years.
 Sustainable business is shown to increase a brand’s EBIT margin by one to two per cent – but why?
 It’s because consumers are now less motivated by price and more motivated by brands which reflect their values.
 Eco-friendly fashion brands who are openly reducing their environmental impact will benefit from increased custom as their customers attempt to do the same, providing profitable opportunities for investors.

 Not its official term, but with fast fashion under the spotlight, we can expect consumers to spend more on ethical, stylish and made-to-last clothing and footwear.
-We’ve already seen backlash over fast fashion retailer Boohoo’s new recycled range, demonstrating the growing demand for more high-end, quality and guilt-free brands, such as Po-Zu.
+We’ve already seen backlash over fast fashion retailer Boohoo’s new recycled range, demonstrating the growing demand for more high-end, quality and guilt-free brands.

 Online clothing and footwear spend are set to increase by 67.4% over the next five years.
 Fast fashion brands, such as Boohoo and ASOS, have so far dominated the online clothing market, but with consumers stepping away from disposable fashion, there are potentially significant investment opportunities to be had with higher-end, ethical, vegan and sustainable online clothing and footwear brands.